The NANA1807 Method | Iced Tea Preparation

-NANA1807® Method for Iced Tea
+The NANA1807® Method of Living Iced Tea

-A scientific, sensory and plant-friendly approach.
+A scientific, sensory and plant-respectful approach.

-We have developed the NANA1807® Method , a 4-step technique, respectful of living things, which combines traditional know-how , scientific rigor and sensory pleasure .
+We have developed The NANA1807® Method , a 4-step technique, respectful of living things, which combines traditional know-how , scientific rigor and sensory pleasure .

 -

-Polyphenols (powerful antioxidants like catechins)
+Polyphenols (powerful antioxidants such as catechins)

 -